Latticecraft/Azure-ML-Accelerator/README.md

 The goal of this project is to generalize the activities found in most machine learning pipelines and package them up into a clean set of reusable pipelines that can then be adapted to many types of projects.

-Functionality will continue to be added along with more advanced scenarios including the automated HTML5 dashboard.
-Please see http://latticecraft.ai for more information about current and planned features.

 ## Quickstart

 ### CLI